 We pre-booked one way car hire from Calgary to Vancouver – through Zest (winner of Which? awards – see travel top tips).
 To save money we did not go for the in-car satnav.
 We had google maps on our phones and there were not too many horrific city centres to navigate.
 Be fine.

 A $14 foot passenger ferry was booked for the way out.

 We couldn’t afford it both ways, but as a treat to soften the blow of having to leave the family for another 4 years, we booked the sea plane from Nanaimo back to the mainland ( $129 1 way per adult/ $70 for a child up to 12).

-There is limited luggage room on the flying tin can for 10, but if you want a better chance of them being able to fit it in (and join you on your connecting international flight) you can drop off your bags the day before and they fly it over for you on an emptier fight (or, to induce a bit of panic, they can just pop it in the corner where you spot it when you turn up the next day to check in).
+There is limited luggage room on the flying tin can, but if you want a better chance of them being able to fit it in (and join you on your connecting international flight) you can drop off your bags the day before and they fly it over for you on an emptier fight (or, to induce a bit of panic, they can just pop it in the corner where you spot it when you turn up the next day to check in).

 Where can you stay on a Canada road trip in the Rockies?

 In the spirit of not very adventurous travellers, we pre-booked all accommodation for our 10 day Rockies’ tour, mainly because the mountains fill up with millions of tourists in the summer, there are limited options for places to stay and we we had a party of 4 to house in a family room each evening without busting the bank.
 In order to keep the average cost to about $150pn, we had alternated cheap hostel/tent accommodation with occasional outbursts of olde world log cabin style luxury.